fingerprintjs/fingerprint-pro-server-api-python-sdk/contributing.md

 Python uses PEP 440 for versions format, so we convert a pre-release version from semver to PEP 440 in the `./generate.sh`.

-This is a version for testing a new release flow
+This is a version for testing a new release flow 2nd time